Sean-Bradley/Design-Patterns-In-Python/observer/README.md

 !!!
 Note

     If instantiating an empty **Set** then use `my_object = Set()` rather than `my_object = {}` to reduce ambiguity with creating an empty [Dictionary](/singleton#python-dictionary).

-## Summary

-* Use when a change to one object requires changing others and you don't know how many other objects need to be changed.
-* A subject has a list of observers, each conforming to the observer interface.
-The subject doesn't need to know about the concrete class of any observer.
-It will notify the observer using the method described in the interface.
-* Subjects and Observers can belong to any layer of a system whether extremely large or small.
-* Using a Push or Pull mechanism for the Observer will depend on how you want your system to manage redundancy for particular data transfers.
-These things become more of a consideration when the Observer is separated further away from a subject and the message needs to traverse many layers, processes and systems.